-The Jacksonville Symphony Orchestra ranks among the nation’s top regional orchestras and is vital to the City of Jacksonville’s continued growth.
-From September through May, the Jacksonville Symphony Orchestra performs at the Times-Union Center for the Performing Arts and in community venues throughout the First Coast and statewide.
-The Jacksonville Symphony Orchestra opens its 2014-15 season with the debut of COURTNEY LEWIS as music director designate.
-Courtney begins his first full season as music director in 2015-16.
-Also in 2014-15, the Orchestra will be joined by Audra McDonald and Paul Williams, and will stage Gershwin’s opera Porgy and Bess and Tchaikovsky’s Sleeping Beauty ballet.
+The Jacksonville Symphony ranks among the nation’s top regional orchestras and is vital to the City of Jacksonville’s continued growth.
+From September through May, the Jacksonville Symphony performs in at the Times-Union Center for the Performing Arts and in community venues throughout the First Coast and statewide.
+This year marks the first full year for new Music Director Courtney Lewis and President/CEO Robert Massey.
+Also in the 2015-16 season, the Symphony will be hosting The Hot Sardines and staging performances of notable classics like Mozart's Great Mass and Bruckner's Sixth Symphony.

-Beyond the stage, the Jacksonville Symphony Orchestra is an outstanding community partner, serving four county school districts and collaborating with a wide range of organizations.
-And close to 2,000 music lovers in the community are members of Symphony volunteer groups.
+Beyond the stage, the Jacksonville Symphony is an outstanding community partner, serving four county school districts and collaborating with a wide range of arts/culture and business organizations.
+The Symphony also provides volunteer opportunities for nearly 2,000 music lovers annually.

 - Every Day 9AM-5PM